giancarlo-garbagnati/tableau_demos/covid_demo/readme.md

 https://public.tableau.com/views/Book1_17216412705640/Dashboard?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

-This is a demo dashboard built in Tableau Public and published to the link above made as a weekend project to try to learn Tableau.
+This is a demo dashboard built in Tableau Public and published to the link above made as a weekend project to learn Tableau.
 The aim was to build a simple dashboard that showcases a few different graphs/charts, KPIs, and interactive filters and the dashboard is formatted for desktop and phones (not tablets).
 As a disclaimer, I am not a doctor or a healthcare professional.

 The KPIs highlighted:
 - 'Total Cases' - total number of COVID cases (note: this is the only part of the dashboard that doesn't seem to work with the filters, something I'll need to fix)